greatsuspender/thegreatsuspender/README.md

 # <img src="/src/img/icon48.png" align="absmiddle"> The Great Suspender

+### Currently down on the webstore!!!
+Please read if you have lost tabs ###

+The webstore version of this extension was compromised yesterday.
+It has since been returned to my ownership but Google have removed it from the webstore until they can review the situation.

+While the extension was out of my control, an update was forced upon all users.
+I have inspected the source code of this unsolicited update, and it was not modified in any way except for a change in version number (it has a version 6.22 but in all other respects it is the same as v6.21).
+This version of the extension is safe to use and can be re-enabled manually from chrome://extensions.

+Unfortunately, due to the way the extension works, when it is disabled, all suspended tabs are removed from the chrome browser.
+The only way to recover these tabs is to re-enable the extension.
+As mentioned above, this is safe to do.

+If you were asked recently to accept new permissions, this is purely because you were upgrading from an older version of the extension to a newer one (v6.22).
+The extension has required these permissions to operate for quite some time now and is not related at all to the extension being compromised.

+For more information on the compromise, please refer to this gitHub issue: (https://github.com/deanoemcke/thegreatsuspender/issues/512)
+For more information on the permissions required for the extension, please refer to this gitHub issue: (https://github.com/deanoemcke/thegreatsuspender/issues/213)

 "The Great Suspender" is a free and open-source Google Chrome extension for people who find that chrome is consuming too much system resource or suffer from frequent chrome crashing.
 Once installed and enabled, this extension will automatically *suspend* tabs that have not been used for a while, freeing up memory and cpu that the tab was consuming.

 If you have suggestions or problems using the extension, please [submit a bug or a feature request](https://github.com/deanoemcke/thegreatsuspender/issues/).